Temperature in Perspective

 Our atmosphere is composed of about 78 percent nitrogen gas, 21 percent oxygen gas, a small amount of water vapor, and other trace gases.
 Carbon dioxide is a trace gas.
 Only four molecules in every 10,000 in Earth’s atmosphere are carbon dioxide.
 The amount of CO2 that mankind may have added in all of human history is only a fraction of one of those four molecules.
 Yet, Climatists claim that this fraction of one in every 10,000 air molecules is causing catastrophic climate change.

-This means that man-made emissions are responsible for only about one percent of the greenhouse effect.
+This means that human-caused emissions are responsible for only about 1—2 percent of the greenhouse effect.
 When we consider the effects of evaporation, convection, and weather, human effects on global warming are even less than this one percent.
-This small effect is impossible to even detect in Earth’s surface temperatures.
+This small effect is impossible to even measure in Earth’s surface temperatures.

 Icecap Melting and Sea Level Rise?